Adversarial Preliminary Hearing – Forfeiture

 What Happens at the Adversarial Preliminary Hearing?

-Pursuant to Section 932.703(7)(a), property may not be forfeited under the Florida Contraband Forfeiture Act “unless the seizing agency establishes by a preponderance of the evidence that the owner either knew, or should have known after a reasonable inquiry, that the property was being employed or was likely to be employed in criminal activity.”
+Under Section 932.703(7)(a), property may not be forfeited under the Florida Contraband Forfeiture Act “unless the seizing agency establishes by a preponderance of the evidence that the owner either knew or should have known after a reasonable inquiry, that the property was being employed or was likely to be employed in criminal activity.”

 Once the seizing law enforcement agency receives the demand for the adversarial preliminary hearing (APD), the attorney for that agency must schedule the hearing to be heard within ten (10) days or as soon as practicable thereafter, as required by Section 932.703(3)(a).